jorop/landscaping-docs/docs/satellite.md

 The satellite imagery will be automatically projected and cropped to the size of the landscape or mesh.

-## Import as Decal
+## Satellite Image as Decal

-A decal actor will be created and the satellite texture will be projected onto the landscape.
+If set to true, a decal actor will be created and the satellite texture will be projected onto the landscape.
+(Default).

-## Import as Vertex Color
+## Satellite Image as Vertex Color

 Only available on mesh landscapes (`LandscapingProcMeshLandscape`).
-The satellite image will be applied directly onto the mesh (as vertex color).
+If set to true, the satellite image will be applied directly onto the mesh (as vertex color).
 When trying to import satellite imagery as vertex color on a landscape, it will fall back to decal.

-## Default
+## Both `Decal` and `Vertex Color` set to false

-If neither decal or vertex color is checked, the satellite imagery will be safed as 8k texture and a material will be created, the texture assigned and the material will be assiged to the Landscape (as Landscape Material) or to the Mesh (as Material).
+If neither decal or vertex color is checked, the satellite imagery will be saved as 8k texture and a material will be created, the texture assigned and the material will be assiged to the Landscape (as Landscape Material) or to the Mesh (as Material).

+## Mapbox Zoom Level

+Zoom Level for Mapbox Satellite data import.
+See [Mapbox Documentation](mapbox.md).
+Only available with Mapbox Extension.